KITcar-Team/marv-robotics/README.rst

 workflow
 =============
+- working branch is kitcar_master
+- If you want to update the master, first merge newest master, than REBASE kitcar_master

 - ``su marv-user`` Every file should belong to marv user.
 - If something is root: go to ``/home/marv-user``  and run ``sudo chown -R marv-user:marv-user marv-robotics/``